taegyoon-kim/nlp_26spring/README.md

 - **Research Paper (40%)**: Students will write a research paper (2,000-4,000 words).

-- **Exercises (15%)**: Take-home exercises will be assigned to strengthen understanding of concepts and enhance programming skills.
+- **Exercises (15%)**: Take-home exercises will be assigned to strengthen understanding of concepts and enhance application skills.

 ## Application Review Discussion Details

-Students (in groups) will present a review of an applied article that employs NLP/text-as-data and lead a discussion on it.
-This exercise is designed to enhance their understanding not only of the techniques themselves but also of their principled applications in actual research.
+Students (working in groups) will present a review of an applied research article that employs NLP methods and lead a class discussion.
+This exercise is designed to enhance students’ understanding not only of NLP techniques themselves but also of their principled application in empirical research.
+Students should focus on critically evaluating how NLP methods are used to address substantive research questions.

-- Present a review of an applied NLP/text-as-data article, including:
+- Present a review of an applied NLP article, including:
-    - Research objectives/questions.
-    - Text data used and collection methods.
-    - NLP/text-as-data methods applied.
-    - Pros/cons of the use of the methods.
+    - Research objectives/questions: What are the research questions?
+What are the theories/hypotheses?
+    - (Text) data used and data collection methods: what data are used? how were the data collected?
+Are these appropriate data for addressing the research questions?
+Why or why not?
+    - NLP methods applied: What NLP techniques are applied, and how are they implemented?
+Are these appropriate methodological choices?
+Why or why not?
-    - Suggestions for improvement.
+    - Suggestions for improvement: How could the study be improved methodologically Oor empirically in general)?
+    - How can similar approaches can be used for your own research: How could similar approaches be applied to your own research projects?
+Provide at least two concrete ideas.
 - The presentation should last up to 15 minutes and will be followed by a 15-minute open discussion led by the presenters.
-- Non-presentings students are required to acively engage in the open disucssion. <br>
+- Presenting students are responsible for initiating and leading the open discussion, while non-presenting students are expected to actively participate.
 - 🗓️ Sign up for a slot [here](https://docs.google.com/spreadsheets/d/1QpepppII8QjuzLN3CfQ6R7xqnmPmb6KGyEXpMhVz480/edit?usp=sharing) (the **applied_review_discussion** tab).
-- 📤 Prior to the presentation, upload your presentation slides to the **applied_review_discussion_slides** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link).
+- 📤 Prior to the presentation, upload your presentation slides to the **applied_review_discussion_slides** folder [here](https://drive.google.com/drive/folders/1rbj8qIRyQEAr4fREGzmIAgalMKBPkbsw?usp=share_link).

 ## Methods Tutorial Details

-Students (in groups) will be responsible for presenting a methods tutorial.
+Students (working in groups) will be responsible for presenting a methods tutorial.
 The presentations serve a dual purpose: first, to provide non-presenting students with a hands-on implementation of the techniques covered in the previous week; and second, to offer presenting students an opportunity to apply and adapt those techniques in their own research.
+A key component of evaluation will be how clear, understandable, and followable the tutorial is for the class.
+Presentations should be structured so that other students can realistically learn and reproduce the method.

-- Present and demonstrate the implementation of NLP/text-as-data techniques using real data (preferably your own data).
+- Present and demonstrate the implementation of NLP techniques using real data (preferably your own data).
 - Walk the class through the script, explaining each step and ensuring everyone can follow.
+- Make sure that the code is understandable based on your explanation.
+- If the technical details are too extensive to cover during class, ensure that you include sufficient explanatory comments in the script so that students can read and implement it afterward.
 - The presentation should last up to 15 minutes.
 - 🗓️ Sign up for a slot [here](https://docs.google.com/spreadsheets/d/1QpepppII8QjuzLN3CfQ6R7xqnmPmb6KGyEXpMhVz480/edit?usp=sharing) (the **methods_tutorial** tab).
-- 📤 Prior to the presentation, upload your tutorial materials (scripts, datasets) to the **methods_tutorial_materials** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link).
+- 📤 Prior to the presentation, upload your tutorial materials (scripts, datasets) to the **methods_tutorial_materials** folder [here](https://drive.google.com/drive/folders/1rbj8qIRyQEAr4fREGzmIAgalMKBPkbsw?usp=share_link).

 ## Research Paper Details

-The research paper may either apply NLP/text-as-data to answer a substantive or theoretical question in your field of research or contribute methodologically to the literature on NLP/text-as-data.
-The objective is to use this as an opportunity to write (and eventually publish) a substantive research paper — not just a course paper for the sake of fulfilling a requirement!
+The research paper may either apply NLP to answer a question in your field of research or contribute methodologically to the literature on NLP/text-as-data.
+The objective is to use this as an opportunity to write (and eventually publish) a substantive research paper---not just a course paper for the sake of fulfilling a requirement.

 - The paper should follow a format that includes a title, abstract, main text, references, and appendices or supplementary materials.
-- The expected length is 2,000–-4,000 words, although longer papers are also accepted.
+- The expected length is 2,000--4,000 words, although longer papers are also accepted.
-- As an intermediate step, submit a one-page proposal (yes, *one* page) by April 18.
+- As an intermediate step, submit a one-page proposal (yes, *one* page) by XXX.
 - 🗓️ Sign up for a one-on-one meeting to discuss your proposal [here](https://docs.google.com/spreadsheets/d/1QpepppII8QjuzLN3CfQ6R7xqnmPmb6KGyEXpMhVz480/edit?usp=sharing) (the **one_on_one_meeting** tab).
-- 📤 Upload your one-page proosal to the **one_page_proposals** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link) by April 18.
+- 📤 Upload your one-page proosal to the **one_page_proposals** folder [here](https://drive.google.com/drive/folders/1rbj8qIRyQEAr4fREGzmIAgalMKBPkbsw?usp=share_link) by XXX.
-- 📤 Upload your final papers to the **final_papers** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link) by June 17.
+- 📤 Upload your final papers to the **final_papers** folder [here](https://drive.google.com/drive/folders/1rbj8qIRyQEAr4fREGzmIAgalMKBPkbsw?usp=share_link) by XXX.

 ## Weekly Schedule